sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 Get the current value of a certain control.

-Note that only a query of the ASI_TEMPERATURE control causes bus activity An ASI_TEMPERATURE request looks like this:
+Note that only a query of the ASI_TEMPERATURE control causes bus activity.
+An ASI_TEMPERATURE request looks like this:

 libusb_control_transfer(dev, bmRequestType = 192, bRequest = 0xa7, wValue = 0x30b2, wIndex = 0, data = ..., wLength = 2, timeout = 500)